Dark Mode Light Mode

 • Allow browsers to come to terms in their own way with various platforms and modes of use.

-• Allowing competition by enabling users to change default search provider once a year.
+• Allowing competition by enabling users to change the default search provider once a year.

 Smartphone Licensing Practices Revised